ifandelse/writing/visionmobile/top5cpts/post.md

 #Pros and Cons of the Top 5 Cross-Platform Tools

-As the market temperature for cross-platform tools (CPTs) continues it's steep climb into hotter territory, it's understandable why many feel we are witnessing a mobile fragmentation that is perhaps much larger and more significant than the recent wars waged over the desktop.
+As the market temperature for cross-platform tools (CPTs) continues its steep climb into hotter territory, it's understandable why many feel we are witnessing a mobile fragmentation that is perhaps much larger and more significant than the recent wars waged over the desktop.
 If this fragmentation tells us anything, it's that cross-platform tools for mobile development are often not a "one-size-fits-all" solution - and that there are numerous veteran users of these tools that do not believe the problem has been solved as well as it could be....*yet*.
 In our [Developer Economics 2013](http://www.visionmobile.com/product/developer-economics-2013-the-tools-report/) report, the breakdown of the top CPTs looks like this:

 ![](TopCpts.png)